Biodiversity and Ecosystems Services in Agrarian Landscapes

 State of implementation/results

-- In India, three publications of "good practices" (Panorama Solutions) have been made in the context of a "Write shop": 1. jhum-intensification, 2. home-garden, 3. biodiversity-action-plan.
-The Biodiversity Aichi Poster Tool has been updated.
+- Three publications of "good practices" (Panorama Solutions) were published in India as part of a "write shop".
+The biodiversity Aichi poster tool has been updated.

-- In India, an Integrated Ecosystem Services training module is running at the State Institute of Rural Development, Mizoram.
+- In India, an Integrated Ecosystem Services training module is underway at the "State Institute of Rural Development, Mizoram".

-- Online training materials for further training of trainers have been developed.
+- Online training materials for further "training of trainers" have been developed.

 - In the meantime, 25 solutions have already been published on the PANORAMA platform from the project context.

 - In Tajikistan, a catalogue for biodiversity-friendly land use practices has been published.
 The evaluation of the Farmer Field Schools (FFS) with 685 farmers (57 percent women) showed that the share of using project-supported land use techniques increased from 31 to 68 percent.